 Personal stories from donor-conceived people

 How do donor-conceived people feel about the fact that they were born with the help of a sperm donor?
 This is of course very individual.
 In the following, you will find personal stories from three persons who are donor-conceived.
 They are now adults and have been kind and willing to share their stories with us.

 Emma’s story: “I always felt like the most wanted child on the planet”

 Emma was born with the help of sperm donation.
-Her donor is Non-ID Release (no contact), which Emma considers a relief.
+Her sperm donor is Non-ID Release (no contact), which Emma considers a relief.
 She has always known that a donor helped bring her to life, and together with her family, they have talked openly about it at home.
-In this video, Emma shares her experiences, how she feels about being donor-conceived, and her advice for parents of donor-conceived children.
+Emma has also written the book Donor child - a child of love.
+In the video below, Emma shares her experiences, how she feels about being donor-conceived, and her advice for parents of donor-conceived children.

 Uffe’s story: “I have always had a dad, even though we do not share the same biological genes”

 Uffe’s parents also used a Non-ID Release Sperm Donor.
 When he was around 10 years old, his parents told him that he was donor-conceived.
 Unlike Emma, they have not really talked about it in his family since then.

 You can read the full interview with Uffe here.